Screen Sharing in Live Video Activities

 Browser and Device Support

-Live Video Interviews are supported on desktop and mobile browsers, however, screen sharing requires a desktop browser.
+Live Video Interview and Live Group Chat activities are supported on desktop and mobile browsers, however, screen sharing requires a desktop browser.
 This limitation exists as it's not currently possible to screen record on a mobile device without installing a dedicated application.

 🗣️ Still have questions?
 Contact us or leave us some feedback on how we can do better!